RetroPie/RetroPie-Docs/docs/Super-Nintendo-Entertainment-System.md

 An optional emulator that is identical to PiSNES in that it is based on the same version of SNES9x, has the same inaccurate sound emulation, and SFX/SA1/SFX2 games do not work.
 Where this emulator differs is that it requires a keyboard to exit without [advanced controller configuration](Universal-Controller-Calibration-&-Mapping-Using-xboxdrv).
 How well it performs compared to PiSNES is currently unknown.

+### lr-bsnes

+Accuracy focused emulator, based on the [BSNES](https://github.com/bsnes-emu/bsnes).
+Should be used on the more powerfull systems like (PC, RPi4 or later).

+### lr-fbneo

+Accurate and high-performance emulator from the [FinalBurn Neo](https://github.com/finalburnneo/FBNeo) project.

 ## ROMS

 Accepted File Extensions: **.7z .bin .fig .mgd .sfc .smc .swc .zip**